This Woman's Amazon Prime Costume Won Halloween

 Well, it wasn't actually that simple.
 According to Arnold's post, she's been asking all her coworkers to donate their discarded Prime boxes for the past week.
 Then, she spent 10 hours hot-gluing them all together into the shape of Optimus Prime.
 You may think that's a whole lot of effort for a workplace costume contest, but Arnold wasn't the only one at the office who took this thing seriously.
 She shared another photo of her and a coworker, the third place winner, who was dressed as NintenDUDE.
 These people are seriously creative.

 If you're looking for a slightly less boxy twist on the costume, try using the brown paper bags from Amazon Prime Now orders to fashion your own version.
-If you're looking for other ideas, check out Amazon's Halloween shop for everything from Khaleesi wigs to Wizard of Oz accessories or, use Google's digital costume wizard.
+Or, if you're looking for other ideas, check out Amazon's Halloween shop for everything from Khaleesi wigs to Wizard of Oz accessories.

 This piece was originally published on October 28, 2016.